theRightHooprod/javaPractices/README.md

 # javaPractices
-School assigment to made simple java plugins with JOptionPane library...
+School assigment to work with JOptionPane library...

 # index